Senior Captain (Pilot)

 -

-Assist with aircraft fueling, towing, cleaning, and general hangar facility upkeep.
+Assist with aircraft towing, fueling, cleaning, and general hangar upkeep.

 -

-Participate in recurrent training and actively contribute to Safety Management Systems (SMS).
+Participate in recurrent company training and support Safety Management Systems (SMS).

 Qualifications